HardikMochi/captcha_recognaztion/README.md

 Captcha is computer generating text images used to distinguish interactions given by humans or machines.
 Normally, a captcha image consists of a fixed number of characters (e.g. digit, letter).
 These characters are not only distorted, scaled into multiple different sizes but also can be overlapped and crossed by multiple random lines.
-<br>I build deep learning models solving this captcha recognition .model consists of convolutional layers to learn visual features.
+<br>I build deep learning models solving this captcha recognition model consists of convolutional layers to learn visual features.
 These features are then fed to GRU to compute the final captcha prediction.
 ## Table of Contents
 <details open>
 <summary>Show/Hide</summary>